JairParra/Algotrading_Strategy_Fintech/README.md

 # Algotrading_Strategy_Fintech
 The objective is to create a realistic investment strategy based on several machine learning techniques seen during the masters course *Machine Learning Applied to Financial Data*, at HEC Montréal.

+# Disclaimer
+This repository was built as a part of a course webproject, and the data and techniques assume rather unrealistic constraints that would make the strategy completely unprofitable and extremely risky in real life.
+The contents of this repository do not constitute by any means any financial advise and **we waive ourselves from all legal liability** in the use or misuse of this stategy.

 # Trading Strategy